Blue Kitchen Cabinet Ideas: Designer Inspiration

 From deep navy and inky indigo to soft gray-based blues, blue cabinetry adds depth and contrast without overpowering a space.
 It’s a color that brings calm, character, and longevity—especially important in kitchens that anchor open-concept homes.

 According to the NKBA 2026 Kitchen Trends Report, blue remains one of the most preferred cabinet colors among designers, with 78% citing blue as a top choice, reinforcing its role as a design-forward yet enduring option.
 In this guide, I’ll walk through the most reliable blue cabinet colors, show how designers are using them in real kitchens, and share practical tips to help blue cabinetry feel layered, intentional, and timeless.
+For more inspiration across the full range of hues, see my guide to kitchen cabinet color ideas.
 Feature image courtesy of Bethany Adams.

 Key Takeaways: Blue Kitchen Cabinets